riddyrayes/inculcation/pages/driven_by_infinite_enthusiasm.md

 	  > this is the *intrinsic differential geometry* AKA analysis on manifolds
 		- philosophy of manifold theory I - to go out of submanifolds background-color:: blue
-		- philosophy of manifold theory II - to be coordinate free background-color:: blue
+		- philosophy of manifold theory II - to be coordinate-free background-color:: blue
 		- #book Lee - Smooth manifolds
 		- #book Boothby - manifolds